-''' KHE_GROUP_MONITOR KheEjectorStartGroupMonitor(KHE_EJECTOR ej); KHE_GROUP_MONITOR KheEjectorContinueGroupMonitor(KHE_EJECTOR ej); KHE_OPTIONS KheEjectorOptions(KHE_EJECTOR ej); KHE_FRAME KheEjectorFrame(KHE_EJECTOR ej); KHE_EVENT_TIMETABLE_MONITOR KheEjectorEventTimetableMonitor(KHE_EJECTOR ej); KHE_SOLN KheEjectorSoln(KHE_EJECTOR ej); KHE_COST KheEjectorTargetCost(KHE_EJECTOR ej); KHE_EJECTOR_MAJOR_SCHEDULE KheEjectorCurrMajorSchedule(KHE_EJECTOR ej); KHE_EJECTOR_MINOR_SCHEDULE KheEjectorCurrMinorSchedule(KHE_EJECTOR ej); bool KheEjectorCurrMayRevisit(KHE_EJECTOR ej); int KheEjectorCurrDepth(KHE_EJECTOR ej); bool KheEjectorCurrDebug(KHE_EJECTOR ej); int KheEjectorCurrDebug(KHE_EJECTOR ej); int KheEjectorCurrDebug(KHE_EJECTOR ej); '''
+'''

+KHE_GROUP_MONITOR KheEjectorStartGroupMonitor(KHE_EJECTOR ej);

+KHE_GROUP_MONITOR KheEjectorContinueGroupMonitor(KHE_EJECTOR ej);

+KHE_OPTIONS KheEjectorOptions(KHE_EJECTOR ej);

+KHE_FRAME KheEjectorFrame(KHE_EJECTOR ej);

+KHE_EVENT_TIMETABLE_MONITOR KheEjectorEventTimetableMonitor(KHE_EJECTOR ej);

+KHE_SOLN KheEjectorSoln(KHE_EJECTOR ej);

+KHE_COST KheEjectorTargetCost(KHE_EJECTOR ej);

+bool KheEjectorCurrMayRevisit(KHE_EJECTOR ej);

+int KheEjectorCurrLength(KHE_EJECTOR ej);

+bool KheEjectorCurrLength(KHE_EJECTOR ej);

+int KheEjectorCurrDebug(KHE_EJECTOR ej);

+int KheEjectorCurrDebug(KHE_EJECTOR ej);

+'''

 KheEjectorStartGroupMonitor, KheEjectorContinueGroupMonitor, and KheEjectorOptions are start_gm, continue_gm, and options from KheEjectorSolve.

-KheEjectorFrame is the frame (Section 5.10) that ej passes to KheEjectingTaskMove (Section 12.3), just KheFrameOption(options, "gs_common_frame", ins) (Section 5.10).

-KheEjectorEventTimetableMonitor is the value of the gs_event_timetable_monitor option (Section 8.3, or NULL if absent.
-When it is present, some augment functions use it to find events running at the same time as a given event; when it is absent, those functions omit repairs that depend on finding those events.
+KheEjectorFrame is the value of KheFrameOption(options, "gs_common_frame", ins), for which see Section 5.10.
+KheEjectorEventTimetableMonitor is the value of the gs_event_timetable_monitor option (Section 8.3), or NULL if absent.
+When it is present, augment functions may use it to find the events running at a given time.

 KheEjectorSoln is start_gm's and continue_gm's solution.
-KheEjectorTargetCost is the cost that the chain must improve on to succeed (c in the abstract code above): the cost that the solution had when Augment was most recently called from the main loop, except when ejection trees are in use, as explained in Section 13.5.3.
-KheEjectorCurrMajorSchedule is the current major schedule.
-KheEjectorCurrMinorSchedule is the current minor schedule, and KheEjectorCurrMayRevisit is its may_revisit attribute-frequently used by augment functions, as will be seen.
-KheEjectorCurrDepth is the current depth (1 when the augment function was called from the main loop, 2 when called from an augment function called from the main loop, etc.).
+KheEjectorTargetCost is the cost that the chain needs to improve on (c in the abstract code above): the cost of the solution when Augment was most recently called from the main loop.
+KheEjectorCurrMayRevisit is the may_revisit attribute of the current minor schedule.

+KheEjectorCurrLength is 1 when the augment function was called from the main loop, 2 when it was called from an augment function called from the main loop, etc.

 KheEjectorCurrAugmentCount is the number of augments since this solve began.
 KheEjectorCurrDebug returns true when ej is currently debugging, because it is trying to repair a main loop defect in the monitor stored in the gs_debug_monitor option of options.
 It seems to work well for each repair to generate a one-line description of itself when KheEjectorCurrDebug is true.
-KheEjectorCurrDebugIndent is the current amount that debug prints should be indented by; this is twice the current depth.
+KheEjectorCurrDebugIndent is the current amount by which debug prints should be indented; this is twice the current length.